on unexpected beauty in photography

 This decision has had nothing to do with a wish to preserve the representational “integrity” of the original photo content.
 Rather, I have found that, unless the art piece is presented openly and up front as a formal collage, the eye usually spots such mash-ups instantly and invalidates them as disappointing fakery, which disrupts the perceived authenticity of the image space and renders impossible that imaginative suspension of disbelief that is so helpful to the viewer’s sense of wonder.
 Hence I ordinarily keep the image’s initial composition intact, pretty much as I found it in the material world.
 The vignettes that I come across in the outer, literal world become the foundational ideas for my finished art pieces, and typically their content anchors what makes the images most interesting for viewers.

 Now, on with the artwork, and with this photographer's dogged pursuit of beauty that might strike you as fresh instead of expected.

-The structure of this gallery site lays out the varied directions and experiments that I have undertaken in my efforts, over the last five years, to come up with novel beauty that has impact.
-With more than 500 individual works of photo art to browse, you will have plenty to consider when you judge, and I will have more than enough opportunity to make my case.
+The structure of this sprawling gallery site lays out the varied directions and experiments that I have undertaken in my efforts, over the last five years, to coax forth novel beauty that has impact.
+With more than 500 individual artworks to browse, you will have plenty to consider when you judge, and I will have more than enough opportunity to make my case.
 This is the first public exposure of this artwork.
-As yet, none of it has been shown in offline galleries, and none of it has been submitted to win so much as a single industry award.
+As yet, none of it has been shown in offline galleries, and none of it has been submitted to industry competitions.
 If you like exploring art's byways, don't let this stop you.

 In traversing a gallery site so expansive, my obvious suggestion for you would be to attempt a tour in more than one sitting, if you can make the time and find the work interesting enough to proceed.